Jbleezy/BO2-Reimagined/README.md

 * Moved Tombstone Soda to the laundry room front door

 #### Farm
-* Zombies now spawn in the Farm zone when in the Barn zone
+* Zombies spawn in the Farm zone when in the Barn zone
 * Added Claymore wallbuy
 * Survival: removed Galvaknuckles wallbuy

 #### Bus Depot
+* Lava in starting area activates immediately
 * Power doors open when door is opened
-* Lava pit is now accessible
+* Lava pit is accessible

 ### Die Rise
 * Zombies no longer spawn in the Upper Blue Highrise zone when in the Trample Steam zone